icapri/utilities/README.md

 ## Description

-This library contains utilities for built-in JavaScript classes such as `Array`, `Date`, `Map`, `Number`, `Object`, `Set` and `String`.
+This library contains utilities for built-in JavaScript types such as `Array`, `Date`, `Map`, `Number`, `Object`, `Set` and `String`.
 To keep it simple, these utility classes are simply called `Arrays`, `Dates`, `Maps`, `Numbers`, `Objects`, `Sets` and `Strings` and are only composed of static members (utility methods).